College basketball season is about tip off in a pandemic. Here’s what you need to know.

 There are scheduling requirements for men’s and women’s programs to qualify for the NCAA tournament.

-On the men’s side, schools can schedule 24 regular season games and participate in one multi-team event with up to three games; 25 regular season games and one multi-team even with up to two games; or 25 regular season games without a multi-team event.
+On the men’s side, schools can schedule 24 regular season games and participate in one multi-team event with up to three games; 25 regular season games and one multi-team event with up to two games; or 25 regular season games without a multi-team event.

 Women’s teams can schedule 23 regular season games and one multi-team event with up to four games or 25 regular season games without a multi-team event.